-Pastoral Managers - Phone calls for those who are absent.
-Visits to families where safeguarding concerns.
+School Office- Phone calls for those who are absent

+DSL: Home Visits to families where safeguarding concerns

-Attendance Officer - Daily clear N codes.
+School Office - Daily clear N codes.
 Daily attendance email shared.
 All parental calls/ messages logged on SIMS.

-PMs/HOY - provide students returning from a period of substantial absence with a meeting to ensure a successful reintegration back into full time education.
+Class Teachers - provide students returning from a period of substantial absence with a meeting to ensure a successful reintegration back into full time education.
 All strategies and support agreed at this meeting is clearly communicated to all staff and parents/carers.

-Form Tutor - take special responsibility for encouraging students to attend school and helping them to settle back in.
+All staff to take special responsibility for encouraging students to attend school and helping them to settle back in and catch up with work missed.